Spring Minestrone Soup

 - Up to 1/4 cup pesto

-1 Chop the green onions and green garlic and separate the white and light green parts from the green tops.
+1 Prep green onions, green garlic, potatoes, artichoke hearts: Chop the green onions and green garlic and separate the white and light green parts from the green tops.
 If you are using regular garlic cloves, put them with the white parts of the green onions.
-Slice the potatoes and artichoke hearts into chunks you would want to eat with a spoon.